General Terms and Conditions

 § 14 Place of Jurisdiction and Applicable Law

-(2) If the customer has no general place of jurisdiction in Germany or another EU member state, the exclusive place of jurisdiction for all disputes arising from this contract shall be our place of business.
+(2) If the customer does not have a general place of jurisdiction in Germany or in a different EU Member State, the sole place of jurisdiction for all disputes from this contract is our business headquarters.

 § 15 Ethics Clause